sebnitu/BaseWeb/docs/docs/elements/base.md

 order: 1
 ---

 Global base styles are applied here.
-This is where we store any styles that effect the `<body>` or `<html>` elements, set the default box layout model, make HTML5 elements to display as block, output the grid system and global modifier classes.
+A few of the first things this component does is remove margin and padding from `<html>` and `<body>`, prevent automatic text resizing on mobile devices and set HTML5 elements to display block.

 ```scss
 // Remove margins and padding from HTML and Body elements